-- 20.(1) Where a person has been convicted of any offence punishable under this Act, the Special Court may, in addition to awarding any punishment, by order in writing, declare that any property, movable or immovable or both, belonging to the accused and specified in the order, shall stand forfeited to the State Government, free from all encumbrances. - (2) Where any person is accused of any offence under this Act, it shall be open to the Special Court trying him, to pass an order that all or any properties movable or immovable or both, belonging to him shall, during the period of such trial, be attached, and where such trial ends in conviction, the properties so attached shall stand forfeited to the State Government, free from all encumbrances. - (3) (a) If, upon a report in writing made by an investigating police officer with the approval of the supervisory officer referred to in sub-section (1) any Special Court section 14, reason to believe that any person, who an offence punishable committed under this Act has absconded or is concealing himself so that he may not be apprehended, such Court may, notwithstanding anything contained in section 82 of the Code, publish a written proclamation requiring him to appear at a specified place and at a specified time not less than fifteen days but not more than thirty days from the publication of such proclamation. - months from the date of registering the offence against such person, the officer shall, on the expiry of the said period, make a report to the Special Court for issuing the proclamation.
+- (a) the holding of the proceedings at a place to be decided by the Special Court; - (b) the avoiding of the mention of the name and addresses of the witnesses in its orders or judgments or in any records of the case accessible to public; - (c) the issuing of any directions for securing that the identity and addresses of the witnesses are not disclosed; - (d) that, it is in the public interest to order that all or any of the proceedings pending before such a Court shall not be published in any manner. - (4) Any person who contravenes any direction issued under sub-section (3) shall be punishable with imprisonment for a term which may extend to one year and with fine which may extend to one thousand rupees. - 20.
+(1) Where a person has been convicted of any offence punishable under this Act, the Special Court may, in addition to awarding any punishment, by order in writing, declare that any property, movable or immovable or both, belonging to the accused and specified in the order, shall stand forfeited to the State Government, free from all encumbrances. - (2) Where any person is accused of any offence under this Act, it shall be open to the Special Court trying him, to pass an order that all or any properties, movable or immovable or both, belonging to him shall, during the period of such trial, be attached and where such trial ends in conviction, the properties so attached shall stand forfeited to the State Government, free from all encumbrances. - (3) (a) If, upon a report in writing made by an investigating police officer with the approval of the supervisory officer, referred to in sub-section (1) of section 14, any Special Court has reason to believe that any person, who has committed an

+Forfeiture and attachment of property. offence punishable under this Act, has absconded or is concealing himself, so that he may not be apprehended, such Court may, notwithstanding anything contained in section 82 of the Code, publish a written proclamation requiring him to appear at a specified place and at a specified time not less than lifteen days but not more than thirty days from the publication of such proclamation:

-Provided that, if the investigating police officer concerned fails to arrest the accused, who has absconded or is concealing himself, within a period of three
+Provided that, if the investigating police officer concerned fails to arrest the accused, who has absconded or is concealing himself, within a period of three months from the date of registering the offence against such persons, the officer shall, on the expiry of the said period, make a report to the Special Court for issuing the proclamation.